1. Intro

 3. Summary

-Adam is best understood as an optimizer built from three ingredients:
+Adam is built from three ingredients: